DataDog/integrations-core/kubernetes_state/README.md

 See [metadata.csv][4] for a list of metrics provided by this integration.

 ### Events
-The Kubernetes-state check does not include any event at this time.
+The Kubernetes-state check does not include any events at this time.

 ### Service Checks
 **kubernetes_state.node.ready**